TCCPP/wheatley/wiki_articles/ask.md

-# How to Ask A Programming Question
+# How to Ask a Programming Question

 Anyone can ask a question in our programming channels.
 Following the guide